 Luna has her flea and worming tablets regularly.
 I think these cost about £50 every 3 months, but it’s a cost we wouldn’t skip.

-Something I hear about people having is their own dog insurance.
+Something I hear about people having their dog insurance.
 They have created a savings account and put money into it each month.
-That way, if something does come up then they have a dedicated savings pot.
+That way, if something comes up, they have a dedicated savings pot.
 It’s risky, as your dog might need operations as it gets older, but if they don’t need it then you have a savings pot to use for other stuff in the future rather than paying it out to a company.
 It’s not something I would do, but it could be an option to consider.

 Owning a cockapoo is not cheap.
-They need regular grooming and there will sometimes be big costs that just can’t be avoided.
-That being said, there are savings you can make and hopefully the guide above has helped.
+They need regular grooming, and there will sometimes be big costs that can’t be avoided.
+That being said, there are savings you can make, and hopefully, the guide above has helped.

 Mike is the proud owner of a 7-year-old Cockapoo named Luna.
 He loves to share stories, tips and information about owning a Cockapoo.
 With over7 years of experience as an owner, Mike is passionate about helping others own and care for their dog.